-The large, trumpet-like flowers of the amaryllis come in an array of colours and patterns, but the cream and white varieties are perfect for a winter wedding.
-Due to their size, shape and detail, they are simply striking when left alone, tied by a single wide ribbon, and don’t really require any other flowers to complement them.
+The large, trumpet-like flowers of the amaryllis come in an array of colors and patterns, but the cream and white varieties are perfect for a winter wedding.
+Due to their size, shape, and detail, they are simply striking when left alone, tied by a single wide ribbon, and don’t really require any other flowers to complement them.

 If you’re looking for something a little different, the anthurium is for you.
 An unusual waxy, lily-pad like shape, they are most commonly found in red, which also happens to be the most beautiful colour option.
 They are also known as the flamingo flower, which alludes to their exotic appearance.